Lost-Outpost/sovngarde/GAMEPLAY.md

 ### Good Doggos

-- :new: [Meeko Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/17572) - `2.1.0` - Overhaul for Meeko that gives him a unique appearance and a variety of other features.

-- :new: [Vigilance Reborn SE](https://www.nexusmods.com/skyrimspecialedition/mods/17571) `2.1.0` - Overhaul for Vigilance that gives him a unique appearance and a variety of other features.

 - [Gladys The Corgi](https://www.nexusmods.com/skyrimspecialedition/mods/50164) `2.0.0` - Adds a friendly corgi companion to join you on your adventures!

+- [Meeko Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/17572) - `2.1.0` - Overhaul for Meeko that gives him a unique appearance and a variety of other features.

 - [Merlin The Corgi](https://www.nexusmods.com/skyrimspecialedition/mods/56433) `2.0.0` - Adds a magical corgi companion to join you on your adventures!

+- [Vigilance Reborn SE](https://www.nexusmods.com/skyrimspecialedition/mods/17571) `2.1.0` - Overhaul for Vigilance that gives him a unique appearance and a variety of other features.

 ### Enhanced Followers